Corporate Citizenship, Responsibility & Sustainability Report

 Combating Addiction in Our Communities

-In honor of National Prevention Week from May 13 – 19, 2018, the Greater Hudson Valley Health System (GHVHS), comprised of Catskill Regional Medical Center, Orange Regional Medical Center, Catskill Regional Medical Group and Orange Regional Medical Group, will host a film screening of “Reversing The Stigma” – real stories about combating addiction in New York State.
+In honor of National Prevention Week, the Greater Hudson Valley Health System (GHVHS), comprised of Catskill Regional Medical Center, Orange Regional Medical Center, Catskill Regional Medical Group and Orange Regional Medical Group, will host a film screening of “Reversing The Stigma” – real stories about combating addiction in New York State.

 Donating Life-Saving Technology to our Local Police Department